SPARK: Museums. Ideas. Connections.

 Are you a young museum professional looking to connect with others in the industry and share your ideas for energising and future proofing the sector?
-SPARK is a new initiative from M&G NSW to bring together the next generation of museum leaders.
+SPARK is an initiative from M&G NSW to bring together the next generation of cultural leaders.

-The inaugural event will feature a curated evening of provocative talks tackling the theme ‘Disrupting the Status Quo’.
+The July event will feature a curated evening of provocative talks tackling the theme Taking up the Challenge: Culture in the face of climate change.

-There are some amazing initiatives and a lot of passion out there so join us for a casual evening of discussion, drinks and disruption.
+There are some amazing ideas, initiatives and a lot of passion out there so join us for an evening of sharing, discussion and connection.

 Please contact us via email@example.com for more info.